justgetcoding/justgetcoding.github.io/_posts/2017-03-05-elements-of-computing.md

 the next weeks, I am going to be writing a series on this course and my progression through it.

-The course is called "Building a Modern Computer from First Principles," and is referred to as, "Nand2Tetris," and everything you need to follow along is <a href="https://http://www.nand2tetris.org/">here</a>.
+The course is called "Building a Modern Computer from First Principles," and is referred to as, "Nand2Tetris," and everything you need to follow along is <a href="http://www.nand2tetris.org/">here</a>.

+Tools I am using include:
+* VSCode
+* Logic.ly
+* The software downloads from the nand2tetris project.